dralois/PR-Rendering/README.md

 - Setup the build pipeline accordingly for [Windows](https://wiki.blender.org/wiki/Building_Blender/Windows) or [Linux](https://wiki.blender.org/wiki/Building_Blender/Linux)
 - Blender has to be built as described [here](https://wiki.blender.org/wiki/Building_Blender/Other/BlenderAsPyModule), since there is no official release for the python module version
 - An unofficial prebuilt version is provided & installed automatically
+- The 2.82 folder needs to be put into the python install directory

 ### [Blenderseed 2.0](https://github.com/appleseedhq/blenderseed/releases)
 - Blenderseed just needs to be downloaded, as it is a Blender plugin